Particular/docs.particular.net/samples/learning-transport/sample.md

 ### Endpoint1 sends messages

 `Endpoint1` starts the message flow with a send of `TheMessage` to `Endpoint2`.
-The message can be optionally sent with a [delay](/nservicebus/messaging/delayed-delivery.md).
+The message can be optionally sent with a [delay](/nservicebus/messaging/delayed-delivery.md) or can be configured to throw an exception in the handler.

 snippet: StartMessageInteraction

 ### Endpoint2 Handles and logs

 `Endpoint2` has a Handler for `TheMessage` that logs and adds a delay to the message processing.
 The delay allows a window of time in which to analyze the file system.
+The thrown exception allows visualization of the learning transports [error handling](/nservicebus/recoverability/configure-error-handling.md) characteristics.

 snippet: Handler